Motivating Your Staff in a Time of Change

 9. Manage Change

 Adopting policies is one thing, implementing them is another.
 If poor motivation is entrenched, you may need to look at the organization's whole style of management.
 One of the most natural of human instincts is to resist change even when it is designed to be beneficial.
 The way change is introduced has its own power to motivate or demotivate, and can often be the key to success or failure.
+If you:

 - tell - instruct or deliver a monologue - you are ignoring your staff's hopes, fears, and expectations;